B. Prasanna Kumar

 Prasanna Kumar Basavalingappa better known as B. Prasanna Kumar is an Indian politician.
 He was a Member of Legislative Assembly for Yelahanka constituency from 1999 to 2008 and Pulakeshinagar constituency from 2008 to 2013.

 Political career

-Kumar entered political life after his father B. Basavalingappa's (former minister) death and contested in his father's constituency in Yelahanka in 1993.
+B. Prasanna Kumar entered political life after his father B. Basavalingappa's death and contested in his father's constituency in Yelahanka in 1993.

 Personal life

-Kumar has two children.
-His elder daughter is Dr Lavanya and his younger son Mr Varun is an upcoming politician.
+Prasanna Kumar was born on 7 January 1953, and is the son of former cabinet minister of Karnataka, B. Basavalingappa (1924–1992).
+He has two children, Lavanya and Varun.